microsoft/nni/docs/en_US/Compressor/QuickStart.md

 #### Quantization specific keys

-**If you use quantization algorithms, you need to specify more keys.
-If you use pruning algorithms, you can safely skip these keys**
+Besides the keys explained above, if you use quantization algorithms you need to specify more keys in `config_list`, which are explained below.

 * __quant_types__ : list of string.